 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-Final exams at partner universities in Istanbul occur from Dec 20 to Jan 3, but early exams or proctored at-home exams can usually be negotiated to accommodate a December 18 departure.
-After the semester starts, you will finalize your registration to include only classes that will accommodate a December 18 departure (most classes do).
+Final exams at partner universities in Istanbul occur through January 10, but early exams or proctored at-home exams can usually be negotiated to accommodate a December 19 departure.
+After the semester starts, you will finalize your registration to include only classes that will accommodate a December 19 departure (most classes do).
 If your schedule permits, you are free to remain in your housing into January at no additional cost in order to take the regular university exams.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with Sabanci University.